-Act 40 of 2017 will provide roughly $600 million in recurring funds, once fully implemented, to be used solely on the improvements of South Carolina’s roads and bridges.
+Act 40 of 2017 provides the state with roughly $500 million in new revenues (once fully implemented in 2022) which must be used solely on repairs and improvements to South Carolina’s roads and bridges.
 The law also transferred control over SCDOT Commission appointments to the Governor, and provided tax relief to individuals and businesses.

 - Increase the motor fuel user fee by 12 cents over the next six years (2 cents per year).

 - Increase biennial registration fees on private passenger vehicles by $16.